 Universal precautions are simple.
 They dictate that until proven otherwise, any bodily fluid may contain the bloodborne pathogens that could kill you.

-In other words, wear appropriate personal protective equipment as needed to prevent exposure, which includes the following:
+In other words, wear appropriate personal protective equipment (PPE) as needed to prevent exposure, which includes the following:

 - Gloves .